openupm/openupm-cli/README.md

 openupm login -u user1 -e user1@example.com -r http://127.0.0.1:4873 --basic-auth
 ```

-Notice that your username and password is not verified during the login command, but simply stored to the .upmconfig.toml file.
+Notice that your username and password is not verified during the login command, but simply stored in the .upmconfig.toml file.
 Because verify the password against your npm server will generate a token, which is not what you want here.
-Basically, type your password carefully.
+Please type your password carefully.

 Unlike using the token, `.npmrc` lacks syntax to support multiple registries for basic authentication.
 Hence, the `.npmrc` is not updated for the basic authentication.

 #### Always auth

-Adding `--always-auth` option if tarball files hosted on a different domain other than the registry domain.
+Adding `--always-auth` option if tarball files are hosted on a different domain other than the registry domain.

 ```
 openupm login -u <username> -e <email> -r <registry> -p <password> --always-auth